 The mosaic found in the Basilica is made up of ten sections in total.
 Nine of them are divided into small panels by geometric motifs; the last one, corresponding in size to three of the others, is decorated with a large sea scene, without being divided into smaller sections.
 There is no apparent reason for this change of approach in the decoration of the floor, apart from the fact that sea scenes were very popular during the Late Empire and they embellished the richest houses.

 The sea scene panel was given a Christian meaning by depicting episodes of the life of Jonah.
-The same subject was depicted on a sarcophagus at Osimo, which indicates that Christians in Italy had become familiar with the accounts of the Bible.
+The same subject was depicted on a sarcophagus at Osimo and on other sarcophagi in Rome, which indicates that Christians in Italy had become familiar with the accounts of the Bible.
 Men turned into fishes or swallowed by them however were part of the iconography of earlier mosaics such as that found at Thugga, in today's Tunisia.

 Interior of the Basilica: early IVth century mosaic: large panel depicting a sea scene: other details you may wish to compare with a mosaic found at Leptis Magna in today's Libya